 City of Chicago v.
-Sessions
+Barr

 The City of Chicago, like many localities across the nation, receives federal funding from the Edward Byrne Memorial Justice Assistance Grant (“Byrne JAG”) Program to help the City enhance public safety as it sees fit.
 Byrne JAG grant amounts are calculated using a statutory formula keyed to the jurisdiction’s population and violent crime rate, and there are minimal limits on the public safety and criminal justice uses to which funds may be allocated.
 Despite this, in July 2017, United States Attorney General Jeff Sessions sought to mandate new funding conditions for every Byrne JAG grant in an attempt to coerce cities into changing their immigration policies.
 The City of Chicago brought suit against Sessions in federal district court challenging his authority to impose the new conditions.
-The district court ruled for Chicago, and the government appealed to the Seventh Circuit.
+The district court granted a preliminary injunction, and the government appealed to the Seventh Circuit.

 January 4, 2018